sloonz/bctl/README.md

 See [this page](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Content_scripts#Content_script_environment)
 for more information.

-`bctl` also exposes those two helper functions :
+`bctl` also exposes those three helper functions :

 * `log(msg)`, which prints a message to stderr
 * `print(msg)`, which prints a message to stdout